Presentiment of disaster

 Every avant-garde movement opposing itself to traditional painting, found its own path out of Academism.
 Impressionists dropped into acute modernity and instantaneousness.
 Expressionists did not particularly like modernity, as well as the impressionistic imitation of reality; they inclined to archaism, exotics and mysticism.
 They considered the visible world to be visible to everyone, which made it senseless to depict it.
-It is the emotional state of the author that only matters.
-Important is his ability to demonstrate this state to viewers by means of shape, colour, and stroke.
+It is the emotional state of the artist that only matters.
+Important is his ability to demonstrate this state to viewers by means of shapes, colours, and brushstrokes.

-They gladly take vertically elongated shapes from the Gothic art and follow the ancient iconography in the depiction of faces and figures.
+They gladly took vertically elongated shapes from the Gothic art and followed the ancient iconography in the depiction of faces and figures.
 They related to the grotesque visions of Bosch

-, they are fond of mystical expectations and the cult of feelings inherent to Romanticizm,
+, they were fond of mystical expectations and the cult of feelings inherent to Romanticizm,

-they love Baroque for its gloomy pompousness and tense lines.
-Expressionists revive engraving,
+they loved Baroque for its gloomy pompousness and tense lines.
+Expressionists revived engraving,

 cut wood in a deliberately rough fashion,

-so that the jagging and asperity remain well visible.
+so that the jagging and asperity remained well visible.
 Outside the civilized Europe,

-they admire primitive but surprisingly expressive shapes of the masks,
+they admired primitive but surprisingly expressive shapes of the masks,

 and color simplicity of the engravings.